samerkhateeb/MVP/README.md

 :tada: Congratulations!
 You have launched the application successfully !! please refer to me for any concern related to the technical details :tada:

-Thanks and Have a Good DAY :) ...
+Thanks and Have a Good Day :) ...